5 takeaways from Biden's State of the Union address

 5. Biden got both parties to stand on police reform — and continued to walk a tightrope on police and criminal justice

 It's a tough line to walk, but it's one Biden has continuously tried to.
-Republicans, like now-Arkansas Gov. Sarah Huckabee Sanders, who delivered the GOP response, accuse Biden of being taken over by a "woke mob."
+Republicans — like Arkansas Gov. Sarah Huckabee Sanders, who delivered the GOP response — accuse Biden of being taken over by a "woke mob."

-"[A]fter years of Democrat attacks on law enforcement and calls to 'Defund the Police,' violent criminals roam free, while law-abiding families live in fear," Sanders said.
+"After years of Democrat attacks on law enforcement and calls to 'Defund the Police,' violent criminals roam free, while law-abiding families live in fear," she said.

 But Biden frames things very differently.

-"It's up to us," Biden said while talking about the case of Tyre Nichols, who was beaten during a traffic stop and later died.
+"It's up to us," Biden said while talking about the case of Tyre Nichols, who was beaten during a traffic stop by Memphis police and later died.
 Nichols' parents were guests of Biden's.
 Nichols' mother could at times be seen admonishing GOP members to stand at times.

 "It's up to all of us," Biden continued.
 "We all want the same thing — neighborhoods free of violence, law enforcement who earn the community's trust, our children to come home safely, equal protection under the law.
 That's the covenant we have with each other in America.
 And we know police officers put their lives on the line every day, and we ask them to do too much."